-Looking back at 2021 (cont.)
+Looking back at 2021 (cont.) with several Western countries issuing calls for foreign medical professionals with some of them specifically targeting Africans.
 If the future of jobs arrived in 2020, it unpacked its bags in 2021.
 The pandemic continued to induce job disruptions and volatility in labour markets.
-According to the International Labour Organization ("ILO"), the pandemic pushed approximately 5 million workers and their families in SSA into extreme poverty6.
+According to the International Labour Organization ("ILO"), the pandemic pushed approximately 5 million workers and their families in SSA into extreme poverty.
 In parallel, the "gig economy" in Africa is expanding with the growing digitization of services and the job losses emanating from the pandemic-induced recession.
-In the context of East Africa, the gig economy provides a buffer against unemployment and facilitates youth participation in economic opportunities.8
+In the context of East Africa, the gig economy provides a buffer against unemployment and facilitates youth participation in economic opportunities.
 The disruption in labour markets, resulting from the pandemic, drove demand for professional development and upskilling particularly in developed markets.
-This informed the 3x growth in education technology ("EdTech") investments globally from pre-pandemic levels.
+This informed the 3x growth in education technology ("Ed-Tech") investments globally from pre-pandemic levels.
 Despite the growing digitization in Africa, EdTech investments in Africa make up only 1% of the continent's total VC deal value.
 This highlights the need for infrastructure development to facilitate cheaper, ubiquitous internet connectivity and technology literacy to support the future of jobs.

-US\$5.2bn

-is the record amount of Venture Capital (VC) investment in Africa, with a revival in economic activity and pandemicdriven shift towards tech-enabled services including online service delivery, telehealth, e-learning and e-commerce.
+US\$5.2bn is the record amount of Venture Capital (VC) investment in Africa, with a revival in economic activity and pandemicdriven shift towards tech-enabled services including online service delivery, telehealth, e-learning and e-commerce.

-Investment highlights

-VC funding in Africa grew by 3x in 2021 to reach a record high US\$5.2bn.
+Investment highlights VC funding in Africa grew by 3x in 2021 to reach a record high US\$5.2bn.
 This growth is largely attributed to investments in digitized financial services ("fintech").
 At Optimizer Foundation, we made investments in companies that are building resilience and improving income generation through financial inclusion and the optimization of health systems: